• Skip to primary navigation

 • Butter - You can also use dairy-free butter if you like.
 Be sure to use unsalted butter like Earth Balance.

-• Chocolate - Feel free to use any flavor of chocolate chips or chocolate chunks.
-If you are dairy-free, use Enjoy Life brand.
+• Chocolate – Feel free to use any flavor of chocolate chips or chocolate chunks.
+If you are dairy-free, use the Enjoy Life brand.

 • Nuts - Nuts are optional.
 I used pecans, but walnuts are also delicious in this homemade cookie recipe.

-photos of the dry ingredients in a bowl.
+Photos of the dry ingredients in a bowl.

 Step 1: Combine the gluten free flour, brown sugar, white sugar, baking soda, and sea salt in a large mixing bowl and whisk to blend the dry ingredients together.
 Don't forget to add 1 teaspoon of xanthan or guar gum if your gluten free blend doesn't contain it.